 Today is December 21st.
 Perhaps it’s time to admit that I just might not make my December 23rd deadline for sending Christmas cards.
 Considering the fact that I haven’t purchased them yet, that seems to be the wisest course of action.

 I am going to check out Pear Tree’s Top 10 New Years card ideas to get started.
 I will also make a New Year’s resolution to get my holiday cards done in July next year.
 For more New Year’s ideas, keep reading our blog.
 Or start personalizing your New Year’s cards right away!

 The fact is, our priorities have changed.
 It is easier to stay home with the kids than to plan ahead and make all the arrangements to go out on New Year’s Eve.
 But as a couple, we still feel the need to acknowledge the New Year in some way.
 Should we create new New Year’s traditions that involve the kids?
 Let them stay up to watch the ball drop in Times Square, like I did as a child?
 Do we have them write down thoughts or create artwork and keep a family “time capsule” to open in later years?
 Should we all make New Year’s resolutions?
 Or maybe we should dress up, but stay home and have a special New Year’s Eve family dinner?
 Well, it’s decided.
 My in-laws are going to be spending the weekend at our house, thrilled to get time with our kids alone.
 My husband and I are taking a little mini-vacation, staying at a great hotel for two nights.
 Now that I think about it, New Year’s Eve is a concept that is wasted on the young.
 Happy New Year to us!

-I have also been writing a lot of personalized notes, this year.
+I have been writing a lot of personalized notes, this year.
 At Pear Tree, one of our core beliefs is that a handwritten note makes a connection in a physical way, like no digital message can.
 And it has been my goal this year to practice what I preach.
 So I write notes.
 A note to a teacher who has gone above and beyond.
 A note to the neighbors, whose dog died.
 A note to my sister just to say how much her laughter means to me.
 It is amazing how much a simple note, that takes just a few minutes to write, can strengthen a relationship.

-In 2011, I intend to send at least one handwritten note a week.
+In the coming year, I intend to send at least one handwritten note a week.
 Sure, I will send a lot more emails, texts and comments on FB, but this is something more meaningful.
 I’m not calling it a resolution, because that makes it sound like work.
 Really, it’s a reward for myself, because it keeps me closer to those I care about.
 Here’s to the New Year!